cssu/firstyearguide/FYG.md

 The UofT Reddit has a set of [Health and Wellness Resources](https://www.reddit.com/r/UofT/comments/6yxq87/health_wellness_resources/) as well.

 Something that I believe in when things get tough is hope.
 Sometimes things don't work out exactly as we expect.
 Things go wrong, bad stuff happens, but you should never give up on hope, hope that things will be better someday.
 Keep being true to yourself, work towards your goals, and never give up.

 A note directly from Amna Adnan, our 2025 Student Life & Program Assistant;

-*”Something us advisors talk a lot about is that fact that people of really high caliber get into U of T and then they're suddenly middle of the pack when they used to be on top (because not all of these straight A students can now be on top), or they might have their first experience with rejection or failure or not meeting expectations here because they’ve been so high achieving until now - you're inevitably going to go through bumps, but it’s important to have hope and to reach out for help ASAP so that you can proactively address concerns rather than react to things going badly.”*
+> “Something us advisors talk a lot about is that fact that people of really high caliber get into U of T and then they're suddenly middle of the pack when they used to be on top (because not all of these straight A students can now be on top), or they might have their first experience with rejection or failure or not meeting expectations here because they’ve been so high achieving until now - you're inevitably going to go through bumps, but it’s important to have hope and to reach out for help ASAP so that you can proactively address concerns rather than react to things going badly.”

 <p align="center">
     <img src="https://media1.tenor.com/images/4b843218cff5cb57ac61fc1881f47ba1/tenor.gif?itemid=12862483" alt="Hope GIF" />